 The EU and the other 27 Member States have been preparing for a possible no-deal Brexit.
-The European Commission has had a no-deal preparedness plan which is now complete, and the EU27 have also been implementing their own preparations which will take effect if the UK leaves the EU without a withdrawal agreement.
+The European Commission has had a no-deal preparedness plan which is now complete, and the EU27 have also been implementing their own preparations which will take effect if the UK leaves the EU without a withdrawal agreement at the end of October.
 This paper looks at the EU programme and at some of the EU27 measures, particularly in the area of citizens' rights.Jump to full report >>

-The Commission’s programme is one of damage limitation in areas that would be most seriously affected and could create problems for the EU27 states.
+The Commission’s programme is one of damage limitation in areas that would be most seriously affected and could create problems for the EU27.
 It includes measures in the financial sector, transport and travel, customs and the export of goods, climate policy, agriculture and fisheries, social security coordination, the ERASMUS and PEACE programmes, cooperation in the export of dual-use items, international trade in services and foreign direct investment.
 The new measures will, for example, facilitate road haulage, rail and aviation continuity between the UK and the EU27, or compensate fishermen for Brexit-related losses.
-The measures are mostly temporary (around 9-12 months) and a future EU-UK agreement is expected to provide long-term arrangements.
+The measures are mostly temporary (around 9-12 months) and a future EU-UK relations agreement is expected to provide long-term arrangements.

 The Commission has not legislated for residence rights (which are subject to national laws on third-country entry and residence) but has asked Member States to take a “generous approach” to the rights of UK nationals already living in their territories, as long as the UK does likewise.
-In response the EU27 have agreed to continue many existing residence, employment and travel rights for a temporary period.
+In response, the EU27 have agreed to continue many existing residence, employment and travel rights for a temporary period.
 In some case, UK citizens have been offered special conditions that other third-country nationals do not enjoy, in particular where UK tourism is important (e.g. Portugal and Spain).
 Several Member States (e.g. Austria, Bulgaria, Croatia, Denmark, Cyprus, Italy, Malta, Romania and Slovakia) have offered permanent national ‘regularisation’ for UK citizens already living in the country.
-Most Member States have implemented at least some citizens’ rights legislation, but not everything currently provided by the ‘free movement Directive'.
+Most other Member States have implemented at least some citizens’ rights legislation, but not everything currently provided by the EU’s 'free movement Directive'.

 Commons Briefing papers CBP-8547